 If we talk about electric water heaters results in a lower price gap as tank models cost between $300 and $500 and tank-less units between $300 and $750.

-This is How Tankless Electric Water Heaters Works:
+This is How Tankless Water Heaters and Well Water Works:

 As the name of the model suggests, a water heater without a tank does not waste energy in empty water and heats water only when it is needed, at the moment of turning on the tap with cold water.
 Only this action includes sensors inside the water heater and begins the process of heating water.